postsharp/PostSharp.Community.HelloWorld/README.md

 at https://www.postsharp.net/get/free.

 #### Testing
-The add-in is included in the project file of `PostSharp.Community.HelloWorld.Tests`.
+The add-in is included in the project file of `Tests`.
 This means:
  * The attributes you
-define in `PostSharp.Community.HelloWorld` (the client assembly) can be used in the test project.
+define in the project `Client` can be used in the test project.
- * The weaver you define
-in `PostSharp.Community.HelloWorld.Weaver` (the weaver assembly) processes that test project when the test project is built.
+ * The weaver you define in the project `Weaver` processes that test project when the test project is built.

 Tests you define in the test project therefore already see the enhanced code.

-See the project file `PostSharp.Community.HelloWorld.Tests.csproj` for details on how add-in discovery works.
+See the project file `Tests.csproj` for details on how add-in discovery works.

 #### Build-time debugging
 You can attach a debugger to the compiler as an assembly is being built to debug your add-in.

 To do this, add the following lines to the `.csproj` file of the project where you're using the weaver.
-In this add-in, that would be `PostSharp.Community.HelloWorld.Tests.csproj`:
+In this add-in, that would be `Tests.csproj`:

 ```xml
 <PropertyGroup>